Referring an Academic Integrity Case

 - Facilitation referrals must include a copy of the academic exercise in question and the proof or hypothesis of how the student assisted another student to commit academic misconduct.

-- If the referral is from a faculty member, then that faculty member may assign a grade penalty of their choice given that the student will be found responsible.
-However, if the student is found not responsible, the faculty member must reassess the grade and provide a grade based solely on the merit of the academic exercise and not on the premise that the student committed academic misconduct.
+- Pending the outcome of the referral, the faculty member may assign a grade penalty of their choice.
+If the student is found not responsible, the faculty member must reassess the grade and provide a grade based solely on the merit of the academic exercise and not on the premise that the student committed academic misconduct.

 - If the referral comes at the end of an academic semester, the faculty member may award a penalized grade with the understanding that if the student is found not responsible for committing academic misconduct, they will be required to submit a grade change for that student.

-- Grade penalties are the sole discretion of the faculty member.
-The Office of Academic Affairs does not recommend or issue grade penalties.
+- Grade penalties are at the sole discretion of the faculty member.
+The Director of Academic Integrity does not recommend or issue grade penalties.

-- If a student is found responsible for committing academic misconduct, they are awarded a disciplinary sanction and the grade penalty the professor issues.
+- If a student is found responsible for committing an academic integrity violation, they are awarded a disciplinary sanction and the grade penalty the professor issues.

-- If a student REFUTES a charge of academic misconduct, then the case is referred to the University Academic Misconduct Committee for resolution.
+- If a student REFUTES a charge of academic integrity, then the case is referred to the University Academic Integrity Committee for resolution.
 The faculty member will be called as a witness for the university to explain the circumstances surrounding the referral.
-This hearing will be coordinated by the Office of Academic Affairs.
+This hearing will be coordinated by the Director of Academic Integrity.

-- When a case is resolved, a member of the Academic Affairs staff will email the referring faculty member to inform that the case is resolved and that the grade will either stand or require reassessment.
+- When a case is resolved, the Director of Academic Integrity will email the referring faculty member to inform them that the case is resolved and that the grade will either stand or require reassessment.